 Registered Yoga Instructor, “Heart of Yoga School” (Carrboro) ; Certified Aerial Yoga Instructor, “MomentOM Arts” (Chapel Hill); Licensed Massage and Bodywork Therapist, NCLMBT-12449

-Shakira Bethea is the founder and Owner of Uplyft, LLC where you can Train to Relax Yoga and Wellness.
+Shakira Bethea is the founder and Owner of Uplyft, LLC where you can Train to Relax.
 She grew up in the beautiful city of Winston Salem, NC where she ran track and participated in competitive cheerleading.
 She then took her studies to UNC Chapel Hill, receiving her B.A. in Psychology and later, began her studies to become a Licensed Massage and Bodywork Therapist at Body Therapy Institute and Registered Yoga Instructor.
 She completed the Spirit of Learning program at Body Therapy Institute in May 2017 and offers educational courses to licensed massage therapists and yoga instructors.
-Her Aerial Yoga classes are fun and relaxing offering benefits that support the body and mind.
+Her Aerial Yoga classes are fun and relaxing, offering benefits that support the body and mind.
 Shakira enjoys live music, fireside chats, spending time with family, and helping the community in ways that promote social change and justice.